lee-treehouse/-Tobor-/README.md

 Increase test coverage for CLI Input Reader.

-Consider splitting up the output of the tobor service (eg REPORT command) and output that is necessary for user interaction like CLI interaction.
+Consider splitting up the output of the tobor service (eg REPORT command) and output that is necessary for user interaction like CLI interaction, error reporting.